deephaven-examples/deephaven-ib/README.md

 _server = Server(port=10000, jvm_args=['-Xmx4g','-Dauthentication.psk=DeephavenRocks!','-Dstorage.path=' + os.path.expanduser('~/.deephaven')])
 _server.start()

+# You can insert queries here

+# Keep the server running
 while True:
     sleep(1)
 ```
 > :warning: These deephaven server commands **must** be run before importing `deephaven` or `deephaven_ib`.

-The documentation and examples here illustrate using Deephaven's [Pre-Shared Key (PSK) authentication](https://deephaven.io/core/docs/how-to-guides/authentication/auth-psk/)
-with the password `DeephavenRocks!`.
-Other types of Deephaven authentication can also work.
+At the indicated place in the script, you can put queries that you want to run when the server starts.
+This could be code to conenct to [IB Trader Workstation (TWS)](https://www.interactivebrokers.com/en/trading/tws.php), request data, analyze data, visualize data, or trade.
-See the [Deephaven Documentation](https://deephaven.io/core/docs/) for details.
+See the examples below for more details.

 ## Launch the Deephaven IDE

 Once the Deephaven server is started, you can launch the Deephaven IDE.
+If you used the `deephaven` command to start the server, the Deephaven IDE will automatically open in your web browser.

 The Deephaven IDE is a web-based interface for working with Deephaven.
 Once in the IDE, you can run queries, create notebooks, and visualize data.
 You can also run all of the example code below and the more complex examples in [./examples](./examples).